Family First In Colorado: How We Arrived At The Moment

 - Alternative care rules are approved making it easier for foster parents to rely on their normal social connections, like parents or neighbors, to watch children and youth in foster care for short periods of time just as those same social connections would watch a parent’s biological child.

-- DCW kicks off cultural competence training development specific to Family First.
+- DCW kicks off cultural responsiveness training development specific to Family First.
 This is in response to feedback from the I-Team American Indian/Alaskan Native work group.
 The first training is scheduled to be delivered in October 2021.

 - Clarified processes to ensure federal and state funding is used effectively and Medicaid is leveraged appropriately.
 A desk aid is released the following month.